XcLyBr/Defaulting-Card-Payment/README.md

 ### The correlation matrix shows no strong positive or negative correlations between numeric data.

-Other Graphs/Variables that show imbalance in Data
+Other Graphs/Variables that show weak correlation in Data